HhMorgan/Sprint0-tutorial-repo/README.md

-<h1>SE Sprint 0 Group task</h1> <br/>
+<h1>SE Sprint 0 Tutorial Task</h1> <br/>
 <img align="right" src="logo.png" />

-    Team No
-    Name
-    Name
-    Name
-    Name
+Component 4
+    Sarah Gamal

-This a repository examining our capabilities on using github commands while having a large team committing at the same period
+This a repository examining our capabilities on using github commands while having a large team committing at the same period.